 Refinancing your mortgage or home equity loan can be used to get rid of debt.
 This loan basically refers to the money your bank or other financial institution gives you against the home you own.

 For example, if your house is worth $300,000 and your mortgage is $250,000, you own only $50,000 of your home.
 And this loan can be used to repay your debt.
 While the option looks lucrative, the process isn’t simple.

 On most occasions, the interest rate on home equity loans is the same as your mortgage; however, you need to talk to your bank or lending institution to know more.
 Presently home equity loans are charged interest rates in the range of two to five% but rates can be higher.
 Refer to your bank or finance company for more information.

 What are the Pros and Cons of Using Home Equity Loans for Debt Consolidation?

-- These loans have typically very low-interest rates
+- These loans typically have very low-interest rates.

 - Payment methods are flexible; you can extend your amortization to create an ideal monthly payment.

 Home equity loans have certain disadvantages as well.